-- Valid Accuplacer, ACT, SAT, and MN Comprehensive Assessment (MCA) scores. - Completion of college-level coursework from an accredited college or university. - Valid High School GPA. - Other criteria as determined by Anoka-Ramsey and the Minnesota State Colleges and Universities system.
+- Current Accuplacer, ACT, SAT, and MN Comprehensive Assessment (MCA) scores. - Completion of college-level coursework from an accredited college or university. - Valid High School GPA. - Other criteria as determined by Anoka-Ramsey and the Minnesota State Colleges and Universities system.

 Although the placement tests do not determine admission to Anoka-Ramsey, they do determine entry into some courses.
 If students are placed into an ELL course, they are required to enroll in that course during their first semester at Anoka-Ramsey.
-Students who successfully complete ELL

-0790 are required to take ELL 0850 the following semester unless otherwise determined through placement.
+Students who successfully complete ELL 0790 are required to take ELL 0850 the following semester unless otherwise determined through placement.
 Students who successfully complete ELL 0810 are required to take ELL 0870 the following semester unless otherwise determined through placement.
 If reading placement indicates placement into Reading 0910, students must enroll in that course during their first semester at Anoka-Ramsey.
 Reading 0990 must be completed during the next semester of attendance following successful completion (grade of C or better) of Reading 0910 unless otherwise determined through placement.
+Work with your advisor to ensure the correct sequence.